-In the classroom, Dr. Coleman was Director of three graduate courses: Pathology 792 (Seminar in Carcinogenesis - 1996-2018), Pathology 715 (Molecular and Cellular Pathophysiology of Disease: Systemic Pathology - 2007-2018), and Pathology 723 (Translational Pathology and Laboratory Medicine - 2013-2018).
-Dr. Coleman was selected to receive the Joe W. Grisham Award for Excellence in Graduate Student Teaching in 2000, 2002, 2009, and 2012.
+In the classroom, Dr. Coleman was Director or Co-Director of three graduate courses: Pathology 792 (Seminar in Carcinogenesis - 1996-2018), Pathology 715 (Molecular and Cellular Pathophysiology of Disease: Systemic Pathology - 2007-2018), and Pathology 723 (Translational Pathology and Laboratory Medicine - 2013-2018).
+Dr. Coleman was selected by the students in the Pathobiology and Translational Science Ph.D.
+Program to receive the Joe W. Grisham Award for Excellence in Graduate Student Teaching in 2000, 2002, 2009, and 2012.
 In 2016, he was selected to receive the Faculty Merit Award for Outstanding Teaching and Mentoring from the University of North Carolina School of Medicine.

-Dr. Coleman began his research career focused on the effects of chronic ethanol consumption on mitochiondrial biogenesis working with Dr. Carol C. Cunningham at Wake Forest University.
+Dr. Coleman began his research career focused on the effects of chronic ethanol consumption on mitochondrial biogenesis working with Dr. Carol C. Cunningham at Wake Forest University.
 Upon moving to the University of North Carolina School of Medicine in 1990, Dr. Coleman shifted to focus on liver stem cells and liver carcinogenesis with Dr. Joe W. Grisham.
 As a faculty member at the University of North Carolina School of Medicine, Dr. Coleman' s laboratory worked on a variety of topics, including liver stem cells, identification of human liver tumor suppressor genes, use of molecular features to distinguish multiple primary versus metastatic lung cancer, and the genetics and epigenetics of breast cancer.
 Most recently, Dr. Coleman's work focused on molecular subclassification of ER-positive/HER2-negative breast cancers and association with aggressive clinical features.
-Dr. Coleman' s research group has published >135 original research reports, reviews, and book chapters.
+Dr. Coleman' s research group has published >140 original research reports, reviews, and book chapters.
 The research conducted in Dr. Coleman' s laboratory was funded by the National Cancer Institute, the Susan G. Komen Breast Cancer Foundation, Friends for an Earlier Breast Cancer Test, the University Cancer Research Fund, the UNC Lineberger Comprehensive Cancer Center, and the Department of Pathology and Laboratory Medicine at the University of North Carolina School of a Medicine.

 Dr. Coleman became a member of the American Society for Investigative Pathology in 1996.
 His first position within the Society was as a member of the Program Committee (beginning in 1998), and he remained on the Program Committee until 2004, serving as Program Committee Chair from 2002-2004.
-During the intervening years, Dr. Coleman has served on many of the ASIP's committees, including the Education Committee, the Committee for Career Development and Diversity, and the Finance Committee.
+During the intervening years, Dr. Coleman has served on many of the ASIP's committees, including the Education Committee, the Committee for Career Development and Diversity, Education Committee, and the Finance Committee.
 Dr. Coleman was a member of the ASIP Council for 15 continuous years (2002-2017), serving as Program Chair (2002-2004), Councilor at-large (2004-2007), Secretary-Treasurer (2007-2013), Vice President (2013-2014), President-elect (2014-2015), President (2015-2016), and Past-President (2016-2017).
 Dr. Coleman has also served as Chair of the ASIP Breast Cancer Scientific Interest Group since 2010.
-Dr. Coleman assumed the position of Executive Officer of the ASIP in February 2018.
+In 2013, Dr. Coleman received the ASIP Outstanding Investigator Award.